inet-framework/inet/doc/src/users-guide/ch-other-network-protocols.rst

    one

-In addition to the network layer protocol, :ned:`SimpleNetworkLayer` includes an instance of ``GlobalArp`` for address resolution, and an instance of :ned:`EchoProtocol`, a module type that implements a simple *ping*-like protocol.
+In addition to the network layer protocol, :ned:`SimpleNetworkLayer` includes an instance of :ned:`GlobalArp` for address resolution, and an instance of :ned:`EchoProtocol`, a module type that implements a simple *ping*-like protocol.